calculated-finance/calc-rs-osmosis/contracts/dca/README.md

 Vaults store information relating to the overall DCA strategy the user has requested including (but not only):

 - `owner`: only the owner can cancel the vault
-- `destinations`: the addresses to distribute funds to after vault executions
+- `destinations`: the addresses to distribute funds to after vault executions, including customisable callbacks to send funds to other contracts
 - `status`: `Active`, `Inactive` or `Cancelled`
 - `balance`: the current balance of the vault
-- `pair`: the FIN pair address and denomination ordering for execution swaps and limit orders
+- `target_denom`: the resulting denom to be received when the vault is executed
 - `swap_amount`: the amount to be swapped
 - `time_interval`: the time interval at which the executions should take place once the vault executions have started
+- `performance_assessment_strategy`: the strategy to use for assessing the performance of the vault
-- `model_id`: the DCA+ model id to use for swap adjustments (auto selected based on expected execution duration)
+- `swap_adjustment_strategy`: the strategy to use for adjusting the swap amount (i.e. risk weighted average)

 Triggers store the information required decide whether to execute a vault or not.
-Currently, there are 2 trigger types:.
+Currently, there is only 1 trigger type:

-1. Price triggers - set using fin limit orders, and executed once the full limit order has been filled.
-2. Time triggers - set using the vault time interval and scheduled start date, executed once the trigger `target_time` has passed.
+1. Time triggers - set using the vault time interval and scheduled start date, executed once the trigger `target_time` has passed.

 ### Create Vault